-Check here if your institution's 2006-2007 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2006-2007 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2006-2007 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
+G0 Please provide the URL of your instit ution's net price calcula tor: Not available yet Provide 2011-2012 academic year applicable to your institution. costs of attendance fo or the following catego ories that are Check here if your institution's 2011- and provide an approximate date (i.e costs of attendance will be available: e., month/day) when you G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS

-Tuition:

-G1 PUBLIC INSTITUTIONS

-Tuition:

-In-district \$4,906

-G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$4,906

-G1 PUBLIC INSTITUTIONS

-Out-of-state: \$9,814

-G1 NONRESIDENT ALIENS

-Tuition: \$12,266

-G1 REQUIRED FEES: \$1,541

-G1 ROOM AND BOARD:

-(on-campus) \$5,246

-G1 ROOM ONLY:

-(on-campus) \$3,564

-G1 BOARD ONLY:

-(on-campus meal plan) \$1,682

--

-G1 Comprehensive tuition and room and d board fee (if your

-college cannot provide separate tuiti on and room and

-board fees):

-C1 Othor:
+G1 First-Year Undergraduates G1 G1 PRIVATE INSTITUTIONS Tuition: PUBLIC INSTITUTIONS eac.g.aaaaace Tuition: In-district \$5,804 \$5,804 G1 PUBLIC INSTITUTIONS In-state (out-of-district): \$5,804 \$5,804 PUBLIC INSTITUTIONS Out-of-state: \$11,608 \$11,608 G1 NONRESIDENT ALIENS Tuition: \$14,510 \$14,510 G1 REQUIRED FEES: \$1,918 \$1,918 G1 ROOM AND BOARD: (on-campus) ROOM ONLY: \$6,666 \$6,666 G1 (on-campus) \$4,522 \$4,522 G1 BOARD ONLY: (on-campus meal plan) \$2,144 \$2,144 G1 Comprehensive tuition and room and college cannot provide separate tuition board fees): G1 Other: